Scalingo/developers-documentation/_scalingo_api/index.md

 In order to prevent abuse and denial-of-service attacks, the number of API requests you can make on a specific amount of time is limited.
 It ensures that the API remains available for all users.

-The limit is 60 requests per minutes.
-If you exceed that limit, the API will returns HTTP status 429: Too Many Requests.
+The limit is 60 requests per minute.
+If you exceed that limit, the API returns HTTP status 429: Too Many Requests.

 --- row ---